-The AD855x family are CMOS amplifiers and achieve their high degree of precision through autozero stabilization.
-This autocorrection topology allows the AD855x to maintain its low offset voltage over a wide temperature range and over its operating lifetime.
+The AD857x family are CMOS amplifiers that achieve their high degree of precision through random frequency autozero stabilization.
+The autocorrection topology allows the AD857x to maintain its low offset voltage over a wide temperature range, and the randomized autozero clock eliminates any intermodulation distortion (IMD) errors at the amplifier's output.